munhitsu/CRAttributes/README.md

 12. use core data references
 but monitor fo updated objects as it's uknown what sync will do

-11. drop transformation from core data to operation
+11. drop transformation from core data to operation to node

 10. I'm considering dropping protobuf as we only have one operation type to focus on and coredata is your in memory database